Top 10 Things to do in Panama City, Panama

 What do you do with massive amounts of earth removed for a major construction project like the Panama Canal?
 You make a lovely walkway to connect a nearby island, offering beautiful city views, of course!
 Thus, the Amador Causeway was born.

 This almost 4-mile stretch is located where the Panama Canal meets the Pacific Ocean.
-It is a great place for watching the giant container ships enter the canal.
+It is a great place to watch the giant container ships enter the canal.
 Like Cinta Costera, it’s another place where you will see the locals out and about, either biking, walking, running, or gathering.

-There are several places to go on the Causeway as well, including BioMuseo, a museum celebrating Panama’s biodiversity.
-One of the largest artisan markets in the city is located in the Figali Convention Center, called Centro Artesanal.
+There are several places to go on the Causeway, including BioMuseo, a museum celebrating Panama’s biodiversity.
+One of the largest artisan markets in the city is located in the Figali Convention Center, Centro Artesanal.

 The Amador Causeway also offers some amazing city views of Panama City.